-If DNS is configured, you can specify a hostname such as:
+If you configure DNS, you can specify a hostname such as:

-'''

 ascend% rlogin myhost

-'''

 If DNS has not been configured, you must specify the host's IP address instead.
-Rlogin must also be enabled in Ethernet>Mod Config>TServ Options.
-The arguments to the Rlogin command are as follows:
+Rlogin must also be enabled in Ethernet > Mod Config > TServ Options.
+The arguments to the Rlogin command are: